DeanRuffin/Sydney-Ruffin-Portfolio/README.md

 My name is Sydney Ruffin (she/her), a recent bootcamp graduate from the Skilled KC Technical Institute who has a BA in English from Truman State University.
 I gained experience to create full stack applications (MERN).
 If you look at any of my projects you will see a variety of skills I have learned: HTML, CSS, Bootstrap, Javascript, Node.js, and more.

-In case you did not see it, the link to this portfolio is [sydneynruffin.com](https://sydneynruffin.com/)
+The link to this portfolio is [sydneynruffin.com](https://sydneynruffin.com/)

 ## Projects